BoykovaAntonyna/nikita-kickstarter/source/img/dev/README.md

 # The Development-Folder

-Put your open layout files in here, e.g. your Photoshop-PSD, Fireworks-PNG or Illustrator-AI.
+Put your open layout files in here, e.g. your Photoshop-PSDs, Fireworks-PNGs or Illustrator-AIs.

-This folder won't be published to your build or distribution-build.
+This folder won't be published to `build` or `dist`.